andysmitharng/andrewSmithCS499/index.md

 user permissions and there is social media integration through the ability to post campground experiences on Facebook.
 The second artifact is a program that loads in a file containing eBay bids run by a local government.
 The program allows a user to search the bids in order to do an audit.
 They can search by government department or by a specific bid.
 All of the data for each bid is stored in a binary search tree to make searching as fast as possible.
-The search tree uses nodes to store information and point to the next node.
+The search tree uses nodes to store information and pointers to indicate the next node.
 ```

 ## Artifacts